Skip to main content

 Remote Witnessing

-Section 17.1 of the Act authorizes the establishment by regulation of an alternative process for signing enduring powers of attorney.
-Section 2.1 of the Power of Attorney Regulation sets out an alternative process for remote witnessing of the execution of enduring powers of attorney by the adult and the attorney.
-An enduring power of attorney that is remotely witnessed under the alternative process must:
+Section 17.1 of the Power of Attorney Act authorizes the establishment by regulation of processes for signing enduring powers of attorney that are alternative to the process set out in ss.
+16 and 17 of the Act.
+Section 2.1 of the Power of Attorney Regulation establishes an alternative process for remote witnessing of the execution of enduring powers of attorney by the adult and the attorney.
+To be valid for land title purposes, a remotely witnessed enduring power of attorney must meet the requirements prescribed by the Power of Attorney Regulation and the requirements of Part 5 of the Land Title Act (the “LTA”) with regard to witnessing of execution by the adult.
+Specifically, it must:

 • include a statement that the enduring power of attorney was signed and dated in accordance with the alternative process under the Power of Attorney Regulation;